lupyuen/lupyuen.github.io/src/rewind.md

 _How to find the Breaking Commit?_

-Let's zoom out slowly, from Micro to Macro.
+We zoom out and explain slowly, from Micro to Macro.
 This script will __Build and Test NuttX__ for __One Single Commit__ on QEMU: [build-test-knsh64.sh](https://github.com/lupyuen/nuttx-build-farm/blob/main/build-test-knsh64.sh)

 ```bash
 ## Build and Test NuttX for QEMU RISC-V 64-bit (Kernel Build)